2014 NBA playoffs: NBA Finals: (E2) Miami Heat vs. (W1) San Antonio Spurs

 The San Antonio Spurs had met the Miami Heat the previous year in the Finals, and on the brink of winning the championship title with seconds left, the Spurs blew a 5-point lead with 28 seconds left in Game 6.
 Thus, it was quite clear that the Spurs wanted redemption.

-In Game 1, it was quite tight for the first 3 quarters, but mid-way in the 4th quarter, LeBron James had a cramp, forcing him to leave the game with 25 points.
-The Spurs then went on an 18–2 run in James' absence, and comfortably won 110–95 and take a 1–0 lead.
-Game 2 was quite similar, being very close for almost all of the game, despite LeBron's 14 points in the 3rd quarter on 6 straight jumpshots and 35 points for the game.
+In Game 1, it was quite tight for the first three quarters, but mid-way in the 4th quarter, LeBron James suffered a cramp injury, forcing him to leave the game with 25 points.
+The Spurs then went on an 18–2 run with James not on the court and comfortably won 110–95 and take a 1–0 lead.
+Game 2 was quite similar, being very close for almost all of the game, despite LeBron's 14 points in the 3rd quarter on 6 straight jump shots and 35 points for the game.
 In the 4th quarter, Chris Bosh made several clutch plays, including a 3-pointer, and setting up Dwyane Wade to put up Miami by 5 with less than 10 seconds left.
 Miami tied the series, winning 98–96.

-As the series shifted to Miami, their perfect 8–0 playoff home record seemed very threatening to every opponent.
+In Game 3, Miami looked to take the lead in the series, having not lost at home in eight games for the entire postseason.
 However, it was all San Antonio, scoring 41 points in the first quarter and 71 points at the half on 76% shooting, an NBA Finals record.
 The Heat, down 21 points at the half and down as much 25 throughout the game, cut the lead to 7, but never come closer.
 Big performances from Kawhi Leonard (career-high 29 points on 10–13 shooting) and Danny Green (15 points on 7–8 shooting & 5 steals in 21 minutes) helped ease the Spurs to a 111–92 blowout, taking a 2–1 series lead and handing Miami their first home loss of the playoffs.
 Game 4 was strikingly similar, with San Antonio dominating the first half 55–36, and never looking back.
 Another good performance by Kawhi Leonard (20 points, 14 rebounds, 3 assists, 3 blocks, 3 steals), Tony Parker (19 points) and Patty Mills (14 points in 16 minutes) helped the Spurs to a 107–86 blowout and take a commanding 3–1 lead in the series.
 This was also the first time Miami had lost 2 consecutive playoff games since 2012.
 Tim Duncan also made history, having played the most minutes in NBA playoff history while also passing Magic Johnson for the most double-doubles in the playoffs with 158.

 In Game 5, Miami got off to a fast start, once leading 22–6, while LeBron James having a 17-point and 6-rebound first quarter.
 However, San Antonio outscored Miami by 14 in the second quarter, sneaking their way back into the game.
 In the third quarter, the Spurs outscored Miami 30–18, with Patty Mills scoring 14 points in the quarter with 4 3-point shots, and from there on it was a blowout.
 Despite a 31–10–5 performance from LeBron James, poor performances came from Chris Bosh, Dwyane Wade and Ray Allen (combining for 11–34 shooting).
 Kawhi Leonard shot 70% from the field and 75% from 3-point land and score 22 points while also going along with 10 rebounds, Ginobili and Mills shot a combined 8–14 from 3-point territory, and the Spurs shot 46% from 3-point land, and the San Antonio Spurs blew out the Heat again 104–87 to win their fifth title in franchise history and avenge the previous year's heartbreaking loss.